joaomilho/zealot/README.md

 # zealot

-Server as a function for Nodejs.
+Server as a function for Node.js

 ## What?